28msec/zorba/README.txt

   Welcome to Zorba!
 Zorba is a general purpose XQuery engine written in C++.
 Zorba aims to run on a wide range of platforms including smartphones and servers.
-Zorba's architecture employes a modular design, which allows customizing Zorba to your needs.
+Its architecture employes a modular design, which allows customizing Zorba to your needs, e.g. exchanging the store.

   In this first release of Zorba, following functionalities are
   implemented: